Pasta Puttanesca is worth every sinfully garlic, salty, and spicy bite!

 - Diced tomatoes

 - I like my pasta sauce on the drier side so I used one can.
 If you like your sauce on the wetter side I recommend using two cans.

 - Kalamata olives

-- Pasta Puttanesca is normally made with a medium sized noodle like spaghetti.
+- Pasta Puttanesca is normally made with medium-sized noodle-like spaghetti.
 I prefer angel hair so I used that type of pasta.
 Use the width of noodle you prefer.

 Additional Toppings Ideas

-This dish is perfect on it’s on.
-However it’s also really good with a variety of toppings.
+This dish is perfect on its own.
+However, it’s also really good with a variety of toppings.
 I like mine with shrimp (my husband makes the best shrimp )Here are a few ideas if you want to add to your dish: